tnichols217/notes/APBiology/7/Notes/Activities/3 - Allele and Phenotype Frequencies in Rock Pocket Mouse.md

 ## Part 3

 1. As $s$ increases, $p$ increases more agressively over each generation, as $q$ inversely directly decreases.
 When $s$ is 0, there is no change as there is no pressure.
 2. The selection constant $s$ is related to natural selection because it represents the amount of selective pressure upon a certain population, pushing to change the phenotypic ratios.
-It is
+The higher the selection constant is, the more the environment favors a certain phenotype, and pushes the population to have that phenotype.
+3. 3
+	1.